michaelcourcy/kasten-multicluster-argocd/readme.md

 # Deploy the multicluster configuration with ArgoCD

-Given the prerequisites deploying the multicluster configuration is a matter on deploying manifest on primary and secondary.
+Given the prerequisites deploying the multicluster configuration is a matter of deploying manifest on primary and secondary.

 To accomplish this with argo is a matter of defining 2 applications pointing on each cluster
 ```